rukbotto/jekyll-index-pages/README.md

     per_page: 10
     permalink: /:label/
     layout: archive
+  authors:
+    title: :label
+    excerpt: :label
+    per_page: 10
+    permalink: /:label/
+    layout: authors
 ```

 For categories and tags, `:label` variable refers to the category or tag name.
 For posts, `:label` will always be equal to `post`.
 For the archive, `:label`
-refers to the year. `:label` value is slugified when composing the permalink.
+refers to the year.
+For authors, `:label` is the author name. `:label` value is
+slugified when composing the permalink.

 ### Including documents and pagination into templates